 Newport and Spotswood

 Visit neighbouring Spotswood and wander around the quaint village immortalised in the eponymous 1992 film.
-Pit your science know-how against the kids with the interactive exhibits at Scienceworks and seek refreshments at one of village's eclectic cafes.
+Pit your science know-how against the kids with the interactive exhibits at Scienceworks, wander around the culinary precinct of Grazeland and seek refreshments at one of village's eclectic cafes.
 Grown ups, reward a hard-earned thirst at Two Birds Brewing.

 Nearby Newport's gritty industrial history makes it worth a visit.
 The old substation has been converted into a cutting-edge arts facility and there's always something to see, from circus shows to visual art to live music performances.